Geneva has been named a "Tree City USA" community for the 21st time thanks to the City’s ongoing commitment to effective urban forest management.

 This spring, the City will plant dozens of new parkway trees throughout Geneva.

 Helping contribute to the cause, the City of Geneva’s Natural Resources Committee and Geneva Park District Foundation continued to raise money during February’s virtual Wine, Cheese & Trees fundraiser.
-The money will be used by both groups to plant trees in Geneva’s parkways, parks and open spaces throughout the community.
+The money will be used by both groups to plant trees in Geneva’s parkways, parks and open space throughout the community.

 People interested in a new parkway tree should visit the City’s website to learn more about our cost-sharing program.